Criminal probe launched into Russian mall fire that killed at least 64

 Breaking News Emails

-Russian authorities launched a criminal investigation Monday into the deadly inferno that swept through a shopping mall the day before, killing at least 64 people, some of whom were trapped by illegally blocked fire exits, according to authorities and news agencies.
+Russian authorities launched a criminal investigation Monday into the deadly inferno that swept through a shopping mall on Sunday, killing at least 64 people, some of whom were trapped by illegally blocked fire exits, according to authorities and news agencies.

-Officials have not yet determined the exact cause of the blaze, which started Sunday afternoon and burned for 12 hours at the Winter Cherry mall in the Siberian city of Kemerovo.
+Officials haven't yet determined the exact cause of the blaze, which started Sunday afternoon and burned for 12 hours at the Winter Cherry mall in the Siberian city of Kemerovo.

-Four people were detained and were being questioned in connection with the fire, including the tenant of the premises where the fire is said to have started.
+Four people were detained and were being questioned, including the tenant of the premises where the fire is said to have started.

 Breaking News Emails